Preventing Chimney Fires

 Many agencies and organizations now recognize the importance of annual heating system inspection and maintenance in keeping “the silent killer” at bay.

 A well-tuned furnace or boiler will operate efficiently and produce a warm and comfortable home.
 An overlooked heating system can produce death and heartbreak.
+Wood / oil combination furnace chimneys can be swept by a WETT certified person, but the oil portion of the system must be service / checked by a licensed oil technician before use.

 The Facts About Chimney Fires